cpjobling/EG-247-Resources/portfolio/lab7/README.md

 ### Part 3

 Copy the script `trig_fseries.m` and save it as `ex17_2.m`.
 Change the copy so that it computes and plots the trig.
 Fourier series for the Triangular waveform (Section 7.4.3 in the textbook).

+## Exercise 18: Simulating Wave Anaysis

+Downoad and open the Simulink model [fourier_example.slx]https://github.com/cpjobling/EG-247-Resources/blob/master/portfolio/lab7/fourier_example.slx?raw=true).
+Examine the settings for the sine terms and compare the amplitudes and frequencies of the settings with the results of running `trig_fseries.m`.
+Run the simulation and view the reconstructed signal and the spectrum.

+### Part 4

+Change the settings so that the simulink model uses the coefficients from the square-wave even-symmetry result.
+Simulate and capture the time and spectrum plots.
+Save your model as `ex18_1.slx`.

+## Part 5

+Change the settings so so that the simulink model uses the coeffiecents from the triangular wave result.
+Simulate and capture the time and spectrum plots.
+Save your model as `ex18_2.slx`.